 Source and contextualize the images.

 Share source notes of these images with students.
 Explain that the first painting is a depiction of Native Americans from the San Francisco Bay Area created by the artist Louis Choris, a Russian-German artist who traveled to Northern California as part of a Russian expedition in 1816.
-The people in the images were most likely Coastal Miwok or Indians.
+The people in the images were most likely Coastal Miwok or Ohlone Indians.

 The second picture depicts Chumash Indians from what is today the coastal area that runs from Ventura to Santa Barbara.
-The image is a mural in Lompoc California that was created by artist Robert Thomas and a team of 20 artists sponsored by the Lompoc to make murals throughout Lompoc
+The image is a mural in Lompoc, California that was created by artist Robert Thomas and a team of 20 artists.
+The mural was sponsored by the Lompoc Museum as part of a project to make murals throughout Lompoc

-Turn and alk: How does this information help you evaluate these paintings as evidence how Native Americans lived in California when Europeans arrived?
+Turn and talk: How does this information help you evaluate these paintings as evidence of how Native Americans lived in California when Europeans arrived?
 What are the strengths and limitations of these paintings?

 Whose perspective is missing from these paintings?

-Where else might we look for more evidence about the of Native Americans before Europeans arrived?
+Where else might we look for more evidence about the lives of Native Americans before Europeans arrived?

 Explain to students that they are now going to explore two diary entries from Spanish explorers to see what they tell us about Native Americans in California.
 Return to the PowerPoint and Timeline to provide background information on the Portola Expedition.